H4CK3RG0D/Discord-Webhook-Spammer/README.md

 <a name="footnote3">3</a>: These files are located in the `events` folder in the root directory.<br>

-[<sup>4</sup>](#footnote4): The owner can check who creates the webhooks in the logs.
+<a name="footnote4">4</a>: The owner can check who creates the webhooks in the logs.
 Please note that the owner can remove the webhooks, if you abuse this program.

 ---

 # <br> Info